 Research, however, shows no performance-boosting noted from smelling salts.
 This gives us an indication that smelling salts is a placebo effect, giving hockey players the confidence needed to increase their performance and reap all the benefits listed above.

 Athletes may use smelling salts to counteract the impact of head trauma, such as concussions, to get back in the game faster, especially in a brutal sport like hockey.

 This can be highly detrimental to the athlete as concussive symptoms could be masked or hidden, resulting in delayed diagnosis/treatment.
 Also, a rapid return to the sport with a high risk of reinjury could worsen the consequences of head injury.

 When someone is new to smelling salts, their head can jerk back involuntarily.
 This may cause additional damage to a person with a spinal injury or people in the surrounding area.
-Given that hockey players use ammonia on the bench, this could be a significant concern.
+This could be a significant concern since hockey players use ammonia on the bench.

 The tolerant dose of ammonia is 250 ppm within 1 hour.
-However, exposure to an additional 50 ppm of ammonia after this point can cause major side effects.
+However, exposure to an additional 50 ppm of ammonia after this point can cause significant side effects.

 What are the side effects of smelling salts?